Bone Broth Protein: Why Should You Try It?

 But powdered sources have been shown to be contaminated by heavy metals and pesticides, and I didn't want that problem, either!

-It comes from grass-feed beef in Sweden, where the problematic pollutants in other bone broth proteins are not allowed to be sprayed or injected.
-(Check out the test results, here.)
+This bone broth protein comes from grass-feed beef in Sweden, where the problematic pollutants in other bone broth proteins are not allowed to be sprayed or injected.
+(Check out the test results here.)

 GreenSmoothieGirl Bone Broth Protein Powder

 I loved the protein so much that I used it for our GreenSmoothieGirl Bone Broth Protein powder, available in Natural, Chocolate Shake, and Vanilla Shake!

 The Natural version is pure bone broth protein with nothing added, so it has a neutral taste that easily incorporates protein into any food or beverage without adding flavor.
 It goes down easy by itself, too, in hot or cold water.